cmvandrevala/more-than-equations/content/Computer Science/Labs/Now Where Did I Put That.md

 | "dumb" | "\*d" | 0 | string |
 | "dumb" | "b\*" | 3 | string |

 As always, if a user does not specify a wildcard symbol, the program's original behavior should not be changed.
-Demonstrate that this add-on is working by exercising your functions in a driver file.

 ### (Four Credits) Multiple Wildcard Characters